SumoLogic/sumologictoolbox/readme.md

     8. (Optional) Check "Convert to Selected Timezone from UTC Epoch".
 This will return message times and "_timeslice" fields as local time formatted as %Y-%m-%d %H:%M:%S rather than UTC epoch time.
     9. Click "Start"

+    NOTE: The use case for this fuctionality is dumping to CSV.
+The Sumo Logic UI export feature is currently limited to 100,000 log messages.
+This tool should reliable dump much more than that, however the UI will "freeze" during the dump.
+This could take minutes or even hours depending on the size of the dump.
+Please resist the temptation to rage quit because of an unresposive UI.

 Screen Shots:
 =============